conholdate/conholdate-blog-content/Conholdate.Total/2022-03-11-add-hyperlinks-and-bookmarks-dynamically-using-csharp/index.md

 ## Add Hyperlinks Dynamically using C# {#Add-Hyperlinks-Dynamically-using-CSharp}

-We can insert hyperlinks to reports dynamically using the link tags.
-The syntax of a link tag to be used in the template document is defined as follows:
+We can insert hyperlinks into reports dynamically using link tags.
+We can use the link tag in the template document as shown below:

 ```
 <<link [uri_expression][display_text_expression]>>